 The Headland Nature Trail commences at the Bush Street Reserve carpark and guides you through the beautiful forest scenery.
 There is a lookout along the way offering views north toward Bird Island, a protected nature reserve.
 The trail meanders to a merchant navy memorial before opening up to Norah Head Lighthouse Reserve, finishing at the rock shelf below.
 If the tide is low, you can follow the headland around to the left along Lighthouse Beach and Nimbin Beach, until you reach The Rockpool.
 From here, take the stairs back to the carpark.

-You will find two popular cafes in Norah Head.
-The General Store is located above the stairs at The Rockpool, with outdoor, shaded seating and a food philosophy that is fresh, local and seasonal.
-The Island Café is located on Bungary Road, offering a cool, coastal vibe (and views) featuring a beautiful mural by This is my happy place, a popular backdrop for creative Instagram posts.
+You will find some popular local cafes in Norah Head, including Norah Head Beach Haus that is located above the stairs of The Rockpool by the nature reserve, with outdoor, shaded seating and a food philosophy that is fresh, local and seasonal.
+The Island Café is located on Bungary Road, offering a cool, coastal vibe (and ocean views!) featuring a beautiful mural by This is my happy place, a popular backdrop for creative Instagram posts.

-If you’re seeking a quick bite on the way to the beach, Norah Head Patisserie have some of the best cakes and pies available, created by highly-capable local legend, Jacques.
+If you’re seeking a quick bite on the way to the beach, Norah Head Patisserie have some of the best cakes, pastries and pies available in the area, created by highly-skilled local legend, Jacques.

 Located on the upper floor of Soldiers Beach Surf Club, offering panoramic coastal views, is Dunes by Dish.
-This tapas bar and restaurant is kid-friendly and a popular spot after spending a day at the beach when everyone’s appetites are high.
+This tapas bar and restaurant is a popular spot after spending a day at the beach when everyone’s appetites are high but you just can't get enough of life by the ocean.

 Explore two trendy boutiques on Mitchell Street: Frankie Lifestyle offers carefully curated fashion and lifestyle pieces by popular Australian brands.
 This gorgeous little store has been visually merchandised to perfection with so many stunning finds at your fingertips.
 Kroboca Boutique was born from a passion for fashion shared by two local sisters.
 The store stocks the latest clothing items curated from the latest popular brands.